MikeRogers0/MikeRogersIO/src/_posts/2012-06-26-getting-started-git.md

 ---
 layout: post
 title: Getting started with Git
-tags:
-- Git
-status: publish
-type: post
-published: true
-categories:
- – blog
-meta:
-  description: 'A video of the talk I gave in April on getting started with Git'
+description: A video of the talk I gave in April on getting started with Git
-  index: true
 ---
 Git is a really powerful piece of version control software.
 Here is a short crash course on how to get started  on it, I presented at the University of Portsmouth in April 2012.